rosafilgueira/EMB_datastreaming/README.md

   start_pyspark_app.sh
   ```

-  You can always check the Spark UI to check how the data is being streamed.
+  You can always check the Spark UIs (8080, 8081, 4040, 4041) to check how the data is being streamed, and how the master and the workers perform.
+Here you have an example of the job history UI (ports 4040 or 4041 - depending if you have submitted the application with start_pyspark_app.sh (port 4041) or submit_emb_master.sh (port 4040))

   ![Figure streaming UI](https://github.com/rosafilgueira/EMB_datastreaming/blob/master/spark-straming-UI2.png)